 - Have a Bachelor’s degree with a 3.0 GPA or higher (on the 4.0 point scale) from a regionally accredited college or university.

-- Have a minimum of two years of professional experience, including, but not limited to, Public safety, homeland security, federal/state/local law enforcement, related government contractors, information technology, critical infrastructure, or the financial sector, or a bachelor's degree in a related field and are looking to pursue a career in homeland security.
+Have a minimum of two years of professional experience in homeland security including, but not limited to, public safety, intelligence, federal/state/local/tribal law enforcement, related government contractors, information technology, or critical infrastructure; or a bachelor's degree in a related field and are looking to pursue a career in homeland security.

 Our tuition and fees vary by program and location, generally increasing annually.
 This is an estimate based on current tuition rates and fee structures.
 Total tuition and fees will vary according to the courses taken and the timeframe in which you complete your coursework.